torvalds/linux/Documentation/process/coding-style.rst

 Coding style is all about readability and maintainability using commonly available tools.

-The limit on the length of lines is 80 columns and this is a strongly preferred limit.
+The preferred limit on the length of a single line is 80 columns.

-Statements longer than 80 columns will be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.
-Descendants are always substantially shorter than the parent and are placed substantially to the right.
-The same applies to function headers with a long argument list.
-However, never break user-visible strings such as printk messages, because that breaks the ability to grep for them.
+Statements longer than 80 columns should be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide information.

+Descendants are always substantially shorter than the parent and are are placed substantially to the right.
+A very commonly used style is to align descendants to a function open parenthesis.

+These same rules are applied to function headers with a long argument list.

+However, never break user-visible strings such as printk messages because that breaks the ability to grep for them.

 3) Placing Braces and Spaces